LcsCefali/LcsCefali/README.md

 ### About Me

-Currently working with app development using React Native and NestJS at Eduzz
+Currently working with app development using React Native and NestJS at Eduzz :yellow_heart:

 ```js
  console.log(`> Fascinado por tecnologia!`);